honusz/Tonalite/README.md

     nohook wpa_supplicant
 ```

-Shut down the raspberry pi and reinser the sd card into the linux computer.
+Shut down the raspberry pi and reinsert the sd card into the linux computer.

 ### Back on the linux machine